aether-machine/Oscilloplasm/README.md

 y'' = -y

 Where the second differential of y is passed through two voltage controlled integrators, with the inversion connected to the input to solve.
-(The complete equation with stabilization is too complex to include here.)
+The complete equation with stabilization is:

 $$ \lambda^2 - 2k \epsilon \lambda + (\omega^2 + k^2 \epsilon^2) = 0 $$